m8pple/arch2-2016-cw/README.md

 between some instructions.
 Think about the underlying digital data-path in a real processor, and use that to identify where there are similarities.

+You may get to the point where things start getting very boring, and you seem to be doing the same thing over and over, possibly by copying and pasting.
+This is generally an indication that you are missing an opportunity to abstract or automate.
+For example, how different are "and", "or", and "xor"?
+What is the shared functionality between "lb", "lw", and "lh"?
+You may want to re-factor your code every once in a while as you work out better ways of testing them - the purpose of your test-bench is to give you the confidence to do that.

+As you move through the instructions you should find that you have to think carefully about the first instruction of each type, deciding how to implement and test it.
+The next of the same type should be much quicker, then the next almost mechanical, and you'll probably find two-thirds of the instructions are done in a minute each.
+However, you should still expect this to take a substantial amount of time, particularly if you plan to do all instructions.

 I would expect most people to be able to implement and test all the 1s and 2s fairly easily.
 Implementing the 3s is not so